 Yet it didn’t feel bad like that.
 It felt liminal – moving between stages of life.
 I remember that cry.
 I confess I loved the intensity of it.
 Haven’t cried like that since.

-I remember that we made love.
+I remember that my wife and I made love.
 One last time in that house.
 A mixture of desire, comfort and meaning making.
 The last day in our first house.

 Well, that we made love is a fact.
 But the emotions and reasons that lay behind that?
 Who knows.
 Five years of memory building means that the very events of the day are not remembered, merely the memories of them.

 There are facts in there for sure.
 Facts that won’t change.
 The fact that ten men from church landed on our doorstep with trailers and vans to shift us as quickly as possible so that I could get back to the hospital.

 The fact that as I drove down the road to the rental we would be living in until our new house was built, the phone rang and the soft African voice of the carer told me that “Mr Raymond has died during the night”.
 The fact of my wife’s wail of grief as I parked the car, and told her.
 The fact of the stoic removalist friends who hugged me, then continued lugging furniture into the house.
 The fact of dad lying there shrivelled even more in death than in the last few months of his illness, if that were even possible.
 Lying there so small with a red rose between his hands, a courtesy gesture from the nursing home.
 The fact of my mum and brother already packing up dad’s stuff, as the aged care facility gives you 24 hours to clear out.

 Those are the facts from five years ago.
 The emotions and other interior accompaniments, have built up into an ecosystem of meaning and assertions in the time in between.